leonv79/Trip_Tracker/README.md

 LIMITATIONS

-The main limitation is the dataset that is sligthly missing some areas, however it gets the job done for now.
+The main limitation is the dataset has some coverage limitations, however it works great for this project.